Colchester United W.F.C.: History

 On 19 May 2024, Colchester contested the Essex Women's League Cup Final, defeating Southminster United Ladies First 6-0 having beaten Premier Division team Chelmsford City Women in the semi-final.
 Since Colchester had also gone the entire league season without defeat, the team were able to secure the league and cup double in their first season.
 The team were promoted to the Essex County Women's Football League Premier Division for the 2024–25 season.

 On 26 February the club announced through its Instagram page that Simon King had stepped down as head coach due to personal reasons after one year in charge.
-King had lead the team to promotion and a League Cup victory in their first-ever season.
+King had led the team to promotion and a League Cup victory in their first-ever season.
 Milly Morgan was appointed as interim head coach until the end of the season.
 On 1 June the club announced that Morgan had been given the role permanently.

 Colchester ended the season in second place and were promoted to the Eastern Region Women's Football League at step 6 on the pyramid for the 2025/26 season.